Mortgages

 Exemptions are possible for sellers who are over age 65 and selling their primary residence and those younger than 65 who are selling to buy another Spanish residence.

-Do you need Spanish property insurance?
+Do you need Spanish property insurance to get a mortgage?

 Your Spanish mortgage will likely require that you insure your home against fire damage and loss.
 Life insurance is not mandatory, but many lenders require borrowers to take out life insurance policies that can cover an outstanding mortgage balance.